 The family will make arrangements for ordering and payment of the food directly with the caterer.
 Volunteers will be provided to serve the luncheon, and will be contacted by the Church staff.

 Please do not have flowers delivered from the florist before the morning of the funeral.
 St. Charles Church does not have anyone on staff to accept and care for flowers delivered from the florist.

 Flowers may be left in front of the altar after the funeral Mass, but this is optional.
 No flowers may be left during Advent and Lent.
 We ask that funeral directors not move flowers belonging to the Church already in the sanctuary.

 All flower stands or displays or bulletins boards moved in the Atrium to facilitate visitation prior to Mass need to be returned to their original positions.

-The funeral stipend is $400.00, which includes the services of a soloist and organist.
+The funeral stipend is $500.00, which includes the services of a soloist,organist and Doran Hall for the luncheon.
 Additional musicians would need to be paid directly by the family.